-Tax losses carried forward recognised by the Group as of 31 December 2013 expire in 2018 in the amount of 162,443, in 2020 in the amount of 177,580, in 2021 in the amount of 372,998, in 2022 in the amount of 984,840 and in 2023 in the amount of 558,739.
+Tax losses carried forward recognised by the Group as of 31 December 2014 expire in 2022 in the amount of 10,533.
 The Group believes that the tax loss is fully recoverable before expiry date because tax losses carried forward have arisen on entities, whose primary source of income are intragroup charges and interest income, which are under control of the Group.

-Because the Group did not expect to sell its investments in subsidiaries in foreseeable future and starting from 2010 all intragroup dividend payments are tax free in Russia and portion of retained earnings in jurisdictions other than Russian Federation is immaterial the Group as of 31 December 2013 and 2012 did not recognise deferred tax liability in respect of undistributed retained earnings in subsidiaries.
+The Group does not expect to sell its investments in subsidiaries in foreseeable future.
+Starting from 2010 all intragroup dividend payments are tax free in Russia and portion of retained earnings in jurisdictions other than Russian Federation is immaterial.
+Therefore, the Group did not recognise deferred tax liability in respect of undistributed retained earnings in subsidiaries amounted to 8,171,916 (2013: 3,898,468).